k8ssandra/perf/2021-04/README.md

 the hardware on which the pods get scheduled.
 We’ll benchmark raw CPU performance using `sysbench` and I/O performance using `fio`.

 2. CQL benchmarks.
-The benchmarks will be conducted with `nosqlbench` using the `cql-iot` profile, comparing the results of each cloud vendor against a baseline reference using AWS EC2 instances.
+The benchmarks will be conducted with `nosqlbench` using the `cql-tabular2` profile, comparing the results of each cloud vendor against a baseline reference using AWS EC2 instances.

 # Hardware benchmarks